The 60th Annual Pediatric Postgraduate Course

 - "Cases I Learned From (Endocrinology, Cardiology, and Neuro)"

-Nivedita Patni, MD – (R, Class of 2013) - (This interactive workshop is a case-based discussion of interesting cases presented by 3 different pediatric specialties)
+Michael Scott Perry, MD (F, Class of 2009) - (This interactive workshop is a case-based discussion of interesting cases presented by 3 different pediatric specialties)

 - B106(B) - Concurrent Session II